Kaikorai Valley College

-Kaikorai Valley College is a large co-educational secondary school in Dunedin, New Zealand.
-Initially starting as Kaikorai Valley High School in 1958, the school combined with Kenmure Intermediate School in 1996 to become Kaikorai Valley College,.
+Kaikorai Valley College (Māori: Te Kāreti o te Awaawa Kaikarae) is a medium-sized co-educational secondary school in Dunedin, New Zealand.
+Initially starting as Kaikorai Valley High School in 1958, the school combined with Kenmure Intermediate School in 1997 to become Kaikorai Valley College.
+The school caters for students in years 7 to 13.
 It celebrated its 50th jubilee in 2008.

 The college has approximately 65 international students, and has sister school relationships with Sakuragaoka High School, Kun-ei Girls High School and Myojo Gakuen in Japan; Po Leung Kuk Ngan Po Ling College in Hong Kong; and Harbin Number 13 Middle School in China.